IEEE-Ahmedabad-University-SB-Official/Website/README.md

 ## Acknowledgments

-We would like to thank the IEEE Ahmedabad University Student Branch for their support and encouragement.
+We would like to thank the **IEEE Ahmedabad University Student Branch** for their support and encouragement.

 ## Need Help or Have Questions?

-If you need any support, have questions, or encounter any bugs or issues, please don't hesitate to reach out to us at [ieee.ausb@gmail.com](mailto:ieee.ausb@gmail.com).
+If you need any support, have questions, or encounter any bugs or issues, please don't hesitate to reach out to us at [ieee.sb@ahduni.edu.in](mailto:ieee.sb@ahduni.edu.in).